Voluntary Supplemental Insurance

 Accident Insurance

 You may not be able to avoid accidents, but you can deflect part of the cost.
 Accident insurance pays you a benefit in the event you or your covered family members are injured in an accident.
 It’s not a replacement for medical coverage, but it can provide extra peace of mind by helping you pay for accident-related copays, deductibles, hospital charges, transportation fees and lodging expenses.
-And, unlike AD&D coverage, accident insurance does not require death or serious injury for you to be eligible for a benefit.

 How Does It Work With Medical Insurance?